Is downsizing your home for retirement a good idea?

 You’ll save on housing-related expenses

-Moving into a smaller, more manageable property can lower mortgage payments and property taxes, decrease utility bills, and reduce maintenance costs.
-For retirees on a fixed income, freeing up your monthly budget is an excellent way to prevent income volatility during your golden years.
+Moving into a smaller, more manageable property can lower your mortgage payments, property taxes, maintenance, and utility costs.
+For retirees on a fixed income, freeing up your monthly budget will help you stay financially secure in your golden years.

 You’ll have less maintenance and responsibilities

-Smaller dwellings commonly require less attention.
+Smaller dwellings commonly require less attention than larger homes.
 You'll have fewer household chores and upkeep, allowing more time for hobbies, travel, or spending time with loved ones.

 The lack of maintenance can also be a kindness to your physical health.
 Routine housework can be a strain on the body, especially for homeowners with arthritis and other chronic pains.